grepug/vision-blog/content/blog/introducing-vision-app/index.md

 Also take the modified examples of "Run 30 kilometers" and "Climb 2 mountains".
 If you want to score for each kilometer you run, and for each mountain you climb, you may find that they **SHOULD NOT** be scored equally.
 That's to say, the effort you possibly make to run a kilometer is not equal to climb a giant mountain.
 This is exactly where _weight_ comes into play.

-Stil with the example, you can give "Run 30 kilometers" a weight of 30%, a weight of 70% to "Climb 3 mountains", depending on how difficult for you to finish them.
+Still with the example, you can give "Run 30 kilometers" a weight of 30%, a weight of 70% to "Climb 3 mountains", depending on how difficult for you to finish them.

 Like Key Results, Objectives also take weights.
-You may allocate more weight for your Objectives on career elevation, and a possiblely considerable weight for your fit keeping, if you always make difficult time exercising.
+You may allocate more weight to your Objectives on career elevation, and a possiblely considerable weight to your fit keeping, if you always make difficult time exercising.
 In a nutshell, the weight is the powerful tool for you to design the Objectives as well as Key Results in the demensions of **importance** and **urgency**.

 ### The Final Score